cpsughrue/gsoc_proposal/README.md

 > Initialization

-When `--build-daemon` is passed to the clang driver it will be fowarded along to each clang invocation.
+When `--module-build-daemon` is passed to the clang driver it will be fowarded along to each clang invocation.
 The clang invocation will preprocess a translation unit then look for the running process: `clang-build-daemon`.
 If `clang-build-daemon` exists the clang invocation will register with the daemon.
 If `clang-build-daemon` does not exist the clang invocation will first initialize `clang-build-daemon` then register with the running process.

 ```cpp
 if (clang-build-daemon == running) {